-- (a) Required information from health care provider.
-When leave is taken to care for a covered servicemember, an employer may require an employee to obtain a certification completed by an authorized health care provider of the covered servicemember.
-For purposes of leave taken to care for a covered servicemember, any one of the following health care providers may complete such a certification: - (1) A United States Department of Defense (DOD) health care provider; - (2) A United States Department of Veterans Affairs (VA) health care provider; - (3) A DOD TRICARE network authorized private health care provider.
-TRICARE is the health care program serving active duty servicemembers, National Guard and Reserve members, retirees, their families, survivors, and certain former spouses worldwide; - (4) A DOD non-network TRICARE authorized private health care provider; or - (5) Any health care provider as defined in section 31-51qq-1(o) of the Regulations of Connecticut State Agencies. - (b) If the authorized health care provider is unable to make certain military-related determinations outlined in this section, the authorized health care provider may rely on determinations from an authorized DOD representative (such as a DOD Recovery Care Coordinator) or an authorized VA representative.
-An employer may request that the health care provider provide the following information: - (1) The name, address, and appropriate contact information (telephone number, fax number, and/or email address) of the health care provider, the type of medical practice, the medical specialty, and whether the health care provider is one of the following: - (A) A DOD health care provider; - (B) A VA health care provider; - (C) A DOD TRICARE network authorized private health care provider; - (D) A DOD non-network TRICARE authorized private health care provider; or - (E) A health care provider as defined in section 31-51qq-1(o) of the Regulations of Connecticut State Agencies. - (2) Whether the covered servicemember's injury or illness was incurred in the line of duty on active duty or, if not, whether the covered servicemember's injury or illness existed before the beginning of the servicemember's active duty and was aggravated by service in the line of duty on active duty; - (3) The approximate date on which the serious injury or illness commenced, or was aggravated, and its probable duration;
+(a) Required information from health care provider.
+For purposes of subsections (a) and (b) of this section, "TRICARE" means the health care program serving active duty servicemembers, National Guard and Reserve members, retirees, their families, survivors, and certain former spouses worldwide.
+When leave is taken to care for a covered servicemember, as defined by section 31-51qq-50(a)(1) of the Regulations of Connecticut State Agencies, an employer may require an employee to obtain a certification completed by an authorized health care provider of the covered servicemember.
+For purposes of leave taken to care for a covered servicemember, any one of the following health care providers may complete such a certification:

+(1) A United States Department of Defense (DOD) health care provider;

+- (2) A United States Department of Veterans Affairs (VA) health care provider; - (3) A DOD TRICARE network authorized private health care provider; - (4) A DOD non-network TRICARE authorized private health care provider; or

+(5) Any health care provider as defined in section 31-51qq-1(o) of the Regulations of Connecticut State Agencies.

+(b) If the authorized health care provider is unable to make certain military-related determinations outlined in this section, the authorized health care provider may rely on determinations from an authorized DOD representative (such as a DOD Recovery Care Coordinator) or an authorized VA representative.
+An employer may request that the health care provider provide the following information:

+(1) The name, address, and appropriate contact information (telephone number, fax number, and/or email address) of the health care provider, the type of medical practice, the medical specialty, and whether the health care provider is one of the following:

+(A) A DOD health care provider;

+(B) A VA health care provider;

+(C) A DOD TRICARE network authorized private health care provider;

+(D) A DOD non-network TRICARE authorized private health care provider; or

+(E) A health care provider as defined in section 31-51qq-1(o) of the Regulations of Connecticut State Agencies.

+(2) Whether the covered servicemember's injury or illness was incurred in the line of duty on active duty or, if not, whether the covered servicemember's injury or illness existed before the beginning of the servicemember's active duty and was aggravated by service in the line of duty on active duty;

+(3) The approximate date on which the serious injury or illness commenced, or was aggravated, and its probable duration;